 Costo: $ 5.00 donación sugerida por adulto, y como siempre los niños son gratis y bienvenidos

-Please join our Creighton students and sponsors from Delta Delta Delta and our Interfaith Families in Action participants as we celebrate Autumn with an evening of dance!
+Please join our Creighton students and sponsors from Delta Delta Delta and our Families in Action participants as we celebrate Summer with an evening of family dance!

-Por favor ven a celebrar en Otoño con los estudiantes de Creighton, Delta Delta Delta y Familias en Acción con una hermosa tarde de baile (Zumba).
+Por favor ven a celebrar el Verano con los estudiantes de Creighton, Delta Delta Delta y Familias en Acción con una hermosa tarde de baile (Zumba).

 Made possible through our partnership with Children’s Hospital & Medical Center.

 Hecho posible gracias a nuestra asociación con Children’s Hospital & Medical Center.